emberjs/guides/source/controllers/index.md

 ## Controllers

+Modern Ember applications don't often use controllers.
+When they do, their responsibility is strictly limited to two avenues:

-In Ember.js, controllers allow you to decorate your models with display logic.
-In general, your models will have properties that are saved to the server, while controllers will have properties that your app does not need to save to the server.
+* Controllers maintain state based on the current route.
+In general, models will have properties that are saved to the server, while controllers will have properties that your app does not need to save to the server.
+* User actions pass through the controller layer when moving from a component to a route.

+The context of templates rendered by a route is a corresponding controller.
+Ember's following of "convention over configuration" means you should only create a controller if you need one.
+If not, everything continues to "Just Work".

-For example, if you were building a blog, you would have a `BlogPost` model that you would present in a `blog-post` template.
+Let's explore the example of a route displaying a blog post.
+Presume a `BlogPost` model that is presented in a `blog-post` template.

-Your `BlogPost` model would have properties like:
+The `BlogPost` model would have properties like:

 * `title`
 * `intro`